 Inflatable SUP Fins: These feature either flexible rubber fins attached to the board or detachable semi-rigid fins that can be removed.

-Fins are usually made out of plastic, fiberglass, or at the top of the spectrum carbon fiber.
+SUP fins are usually made out of plastic, fiberglass, or at the top of the spectrum, carbon fiber.

 If you are looking to get more performance out of your board, then experimenting with different fins is good place to start.
 You can have several fins that you use for different applications, or you can find one that does a couple of things well, but may not be the best for any one situation.
 Either way, there are plenty of options to choose from and it will never hurt to try something new.